 With our project "One Health" for the Future, we are exploring zoonoses, antimicrobial resistance (AMR), and food safety and security threats - three major phenomena which "One Health" aims at preventing and addressing.
-After envisioning dystopian scenarios around these phenomena which should be avoided from materializing, in an open online workshop, we will develop recommendations for necessary policy steps to be taken at national and international levels together with practitioners and experts from the field at the Geneva Health Forum.
+In phase 1 of the project, we envisioned dystopian scenarios around these phenomena which should be avoided from materializing, in an open online workshop, and developed recommendations for necessary policy steps to be taken at national and international levels together with practitioners and experts from the field at the Geneva Health Forum.

-The final results will be published in the form of a short project brief and be shared at the Falling Walls Science Summit with key stakeholders in Berlin on 8 November 2022.
+The final results will be shared at the Falling Walls Science Summit with key stakeholders in Berlin on 8 November 2022.